fmay/ziggyusaurus/docs/user-guide/Global-Settings.md

 - **Execution key** - the execution key to use.
 You must have at least one [Execution Key](#security)
 - **Test Calls** - total number of Flows to execute
 - **Reset peak values** - resets the peak queue values before running the test.

-### What affects performance
-The major factors in performance are

-- Block execution time - slow running Blocks will obviously impact Flow execution.
-- [MAX_CONCURRENT_JOBS](user-guide/Queuing.md) - the system level setting for the number of Flows that can execute simultaneously.
-- [Queues](user-guide/Queuing.md) - if you are using Ziggy queues for rate-limiting purposes, these will impact performance when rate-limits are exceeded.
-- Javascript worker pool - if you are making heavy use of Javascript Blocks that are slow-running.
-You can [adjust the size of the worker pool](user-guide/Performance-Tuning.md).

-### Peak Queue Sizes
-These are important values for overall system performance under load.

-- **System Queue Size (peak)** - if this values becomes very high, then it is a sign that you might want to increase [MAX_CONCURRENT_JOBS](user-guide/Queuing.md).
-You should be aware then if your server does not have a lot of memory, increasing this value arbitrarily will simply overwhelm the server.
-- **JS Queue Size (peak)** - if this values becomes too high, your Flow is waiting for a Javascript worker to become available from the pool.
-Refer to [Performance Tuning](user-guide/Performance-Tuning.md) for information on increasing the pool size.

-### System Stats
-The right hand box shows important indicators for the Ziggy server as a whole.
-These can also be accessed under normal system usage in [System Monitor](#system-monitor)